 The Todd Lake Campground has clean shower and restroom facilities, as well as a sandy beach and picnic area at the lake.
 The campsites are $16 per/night, and are on a first come first served basis.
 Reservations are not accepted.
 If the campsite is full, there are numerous free camping spots available along the North River off FDR95.
 Todd Lake Recreation Area is open from Memorial Day through Labor Day.

 From the parking area walk up to the turnout, cross FDR95 and start up the yellow blazed Trimble Mountain Trail.
 In 400ft the Trimble Mountain Trail will split at a clearing.
-We recommend going to the left, or counter clockwise, as it's less steep on the ascent, and the best views are on the westerly descent of the mountain.
+We recommend going to the left, or clockwise, as it's less steep on the ascent, and the best views are on the westerly descent of the mountain.

 After turning left, the trail will gradually climb Trimble Mountain becoming steeper before arriving at the ridge in 1.2 miles.
 The trail will follow the ridge climbing the northern summit, before passing through a saddle and climbing over the southerly summit.